sykaeh/wikipedia_wrapper/README.md

 Installation
 ------------

-Install LocationInfo like any other Ruby gem:
+Install WikipediaPlaces like any other Ruby gem:

-    gem install location_info
+    gem install wikipedia_places

 Or, if you're using Rails/Bundler, add this to your Gemfile:

-    gem 'location_info'
+    gem 'wikipedia_places'

 and run at the command prompt: